Liccium Developer Portal

 Cryptographic Validation

-All Liccium declarations use cryptographic signatures to ensure:
+All declarations in Liccium use cryptographic signatures to ensure:

 • Authenticity: Proof that the declaration comes from the claimed source